From Russia with haste: Mass exodus of companies amid outrage over Ukraine invasion | DW | 02.03.2022

 The energy sector is by far Russia's biggest, and the most significant announcements so far concern it.

-BP, the UK oil major, announced at the weekend that it would exit its 19.75% stake in Rosneft, Russia's state-owned energy giant.
-That stake makes BP the largest foreign investor in Russia and ditching it could result in a $25 billion write-off.
+BP, the United Kingdom's oil major, announced at the weekend that it would exit its 19.75% stake in Rosneft, Russia's state-owned energy giant.
+That stake makes BP the largest foreign investor in Russia and ditching it could result in a $25 billion write off.

 A day after BP's announcement, Shell also confirmed it would exit its Russian operations.
-Shell's decision means pulling out of its 27.5% stake in the Sakhalin 2 LNG plant, which is 50% owned by Gazprom.
+Shell's decision means pulling out of its 27.5% stake in the Sakhalin 2 liquefied natural gas plant, which is 50% owned by Gazprom.
 Shell is the world's largest LNG trader.

 Another European energy firm, the Norwegian state-backed Equinor, said on Monday it would begin the process of ending its joint ventures in Russia.
 The company has been in Russia for more than 30 years and had worked closely with Rosneft.